+Darnaway Ride 2024 6km Talkthrough

 Turn right from venue.
 Go SO through gates.
 Turn left onto the last forest track at the end of forest section and before the open farmland and the estate offices on your right.

 At junction, bear right onto the track running beside the river (middle track).